The Science of Longevity: Exploring Factors That Influence Ageing

 Shorter telomeres are associated with a higher risk of age-related diseases and overall mortality.

-Certain lifestyle choices have been shown to promote telomere preservation, including healthy diets rich in antioxidants and compounds, regular physical activity, stress management techniques like meditation or yoga, and even social engagement.
+Certain lifestyle choices have been shown to promote telomere preservation, including healthy diets rich in antioxidants and anti-inflammatory compounds, regular physical activity, stress management techniques like meditation or yoga, and even social engagement.

 Adopting these practices early on could potentially slow down your biological clock by maintaining longer telomeres.